syncfusion-content/wpf-docs/wpf/XlsIo/Cell-or-Range-Formatting.md

 excelEngine.Dispose()

+{% endhighlight %}

-> _Note: Applying custom styles will override the original styles.
-See Also_ Global Styles.
+> Note: Applying custom styles will override the original styles.
+See Also_ Global Styles

 ## Apply Global Style